-EE_3.04 Fundamentals of Business Administration
+8133 Fundamentals of Business Administration

-Code Workload Credits Level of module Frequency of Duration EE_3.04 150 h 5 CP 3 rd semester offer 1 semester Winter semester Courses 1 Teaching time Self-study Planned group Lecture: 30 h / 2 semester hours 60 h / 4 SWS 90 h / 6 SWS size per week (SWS) Lecture: open Exercise: 30 h / 2 SWS Exercise: 40 students
+Code Workload Credits Level of module Frequency of Duration 8133 150 h 5 CP 3 rd semester offer 1 semester Winter semester Courses Teaching time Self-study Planned group Lecture: 30 TU / 2 SWS 60 TU / 4 SWS 105 h size Exercise: 30 TU / 2 SWS 50 students

-Students have gained an understanding of the fundamental concepts of business administration and the basic functions of organizations.
-They have a good grasp of important terms, concepts, and methods and are able to apply them to real-life problems.
+Students are introduced to the fundamental market forces, to the calculatory approach in profit maximization and to welfare theory.
+They have gained an understanding of the fundamental concepts of strategic management, investment and finance, to decision, utility and game theory.
+They have a good grasp of important terms, concepts, and methods and are able to apply them to real-life problems from a micro- and macroeconomic perspective.
 They have discussed the impacts of globalization and can describe its influence on business processes.